TV Globo São Paulo: TV Globo São Paulo

 On March 24, 1967, the name TV Paulista was abandoned and the station was renamed TV Globo Paulista.
 On March 24, 1968, after the transition, its name was changed again, this time to TV Globo São Paulo.

-After a fire in the building where it was based, in 1969, TV Globo São Paulo was transferred to separate studios at Praça Marechal Deodoro, 340 and Avenida Angélica, 424, in the same neighborhood, a rented property where it remained for thirty years and where productions were made. programs such as TV Mulher, Balão Mágico, Globo Rural and Jornal da Globo (the latter from 1993).
+After a fire in the building where it was based, in 1969, TV Globo São Paulo was transferred to separate studios at Praça Marechal Deodoro, 340 and Avenida Angélica, 424, in the same neighborhood, a rented property where it remained for thirty years and where productions were made, including programs such as TV Mulher, Balão Mágico, Globo Rural and Jornal da Globo (the latter from 1993).
 In 1970, TV Globo had a commercial office on Rua Canadá, in Jardim América, which was later transferred to Alameda Santos, where Galeria Arte Global also operated.

 On December 9, 1977, the station's license was renewed for a further fifteen years.

 The station's facilities in 2002.

 Edifício Jornalista Roberto Marinho, in 2009.

 On January 29, 1999, the broadcaster moved to two new medium-sized buildings specially designed and built to generate journalism and entertainment, at Avenida Doutor Chucri Zaidan, 46, in the Vila Cordeiro neighborhood.
 Journalism now has two 400 m² studios, in addition to the large newsroom without walls that became the setting for Jornal da Globo.
 Jornal Hoje also began to be produced in São Paulo (remaining in the studio until July 2001).
-The inauguration was attended by authorities, including the then president of the republic Fernando Henrique Cardoso, accompanied by the then president of the National Congress, federal deputy Antônio Carlos Magalhães, as well as state ministers and other guests.
+The inauguration was attended by authorities, including the then President of the Republic Fernando Henrique Cardoso, accompanied by the then president of the National Congress, federal deputy Antônio Carlos Magalhães, as well as state ministers and other guests.